dogweather/forkful/README.md

 **A Responsible AI Project:** AI writes the draft text, then people review.
 Site visitors see full transparency.

-Planned: Add the reverse workflow.
+In planning: to add the reverse workflow.
 People write the initial content and then AI points out possible errors and style issues.

 In a nutshell, a sort of pair-programmer for technical documentation.
 This seems to be the best way to use AI for content generation, circa January 2024.